novemberfiveco-engineering/spark-hih61xx-library/README.md

 About
 -----
 This project is based on https://code.google.com/p/arduino-hih61xx/ and is part of Tomas's work.
-I just made it compatible with the Spark Core